The Graduate Program in French Linguistics

 FR398T Supervised Teaching for Graduate Students.
 All Teaching Assistants planning to become Assistant Instructors MUST take FR 398T.
 French 398T may count for 3 credits towards the degree but not towards the core or area requirements.

-Courses outside the Department: Students should plan to take 5-7 courses in related disciplines.
+Courses Outside the Department.
+Students should plan to 5-7 courses in related disciplines.
 Note that University rules require that at least two graduate courses be taken outside the Department of French and Italian.

+Language Competency Requirements.
 Students must demonstrate competency in Italian, Spanish, German, Russian, Arabic, or any other modern language approved by the Graduate Advisor at a fourth semester level.
 Competency can be demonstrated through course work in the language or by passing a translation exam.
-Students working in earlier periods may satisfy the language requirement with a two semesters of Latin or the equivalent (i.e., one semester of Latin and one semester of Latin for Romance Linguists).
+When relevant, the language requirement may be satisfied with two semesters of Latin or the equivalent (i.e., one semester of Latin and one semester of Latin for Romance Linguists).
 It is strongly advised that students acquire these language skills before beginning graduate study or over the summers.
 Lower-division language courses will not count toward the degree requirements and will slow the student down in completion of requirements.
-The language requirement must be fulfilled before the Comprehensive Exam for the PhD.
+The language requirement must be fulfilled before the Comprehensive Exam for the PhD

 The prospectus must be submitted to the student’s dissertation committee through the dissertation adviser.
 Within one month after submission, the committee will either give its approval or request that the prospectus be revised.
 The student will have one additional month to rework the prospectus in accordance with the committee’s recommendations.
 The final approved prospectus will be placed in the student’s file and constitute evidence of satisfactory progress.